 4. Date of Organization: The date the company was organized in its domestic state;

-5. Period of Duration: The date in which the company is to be dissolved or terminated on a certain date or by the occurrence of specific act.
+5. Period of Duration: The date on which the company is to be dissolved or terminated on a certain date or by the occurrence of a specific act.
 If no such date is specified, the company is to have a perpetual duration;

 6. Address: The office address required to be maintained in the jurisdiction of its organization or, if not required, of the principal place of business: This will be the principal office address in the original state of formation (domestic state) where the books and records of the company resides.

 7. Registered Agent Name and Registered Office Address: Each limited liability company and foreign limited liability company must continuously maintain a registered agent and registered office in the state of Illinois and must list the name and business address of the proposed registered agent in this State (Illinois Registered Agent provides the most cost-effective agent representation in Illinois);